muratk5n/thirdwave/en/2021/01/collapse_of_the_big_bang_and_the_gaseous_sun_robitaille.md

 is central to modern astrophysics since it enables the study of the temperature of objects through the analysis of the photons (or light) they emit.
-It is through the analysis of such photons that scientists believe that “the temperature of the universe” has been measured.[2,3] The COBE satellite [4] has now set this temperature with great precision to 2.728±0.004 K (-455˚ Fahrenheit).
+It is through the analysis of such photons that scientists believe that “the temperature of the universe” has been measured [2,3].
+The COBE satellite [4] has now set this temperature with great precision to 2.728±0.004 K (-455˚ Fahrenheit).
 The “temperature of the universe” is viewed as the central proof of the Big Bang.